Runaway foster children broke into home, found guns and fired at deputies, sheriff says

 “Don’t make me do this,” one deputy says to himself on sometimes dark and chaotic footage released Wednesday, worrying aloud that the children will emerge and force him to engage.

-They shot repeatedly toward deputies on four occasions over a span of 35 minutes, the sheriff’s office said, before the girl finally emerged from a garage, pointed the shotgun at deputies and led them to return fire.
+They shot repeatedly toward deputies on four occasions over 35 minutes, the sheriff’s office said, before the girl finally emerged from the garage and pointed a shotgun at deputies, leading them to return fire.
 The boy, armed with an AK-47, then surrendered, authorities said.

-The boy reportedly told authorities that the girl said at one point, “I’m gonna roll this down like GTA” — an apparent reference to the video game Grand Theft Auto.
+The boy reportedly told authorities that the girl had said at one point, “I’m going to roll this down like GTA” — an apparent reference to the Grand Theft Auto video game series.

 Volusia County Sheriff Mike Chitwood railed against what he called a broken juvenile justice system at a news conference Wednesday, venting furiously against state officials and legislators.
 The president of the children’s home, Kitwana McTyer, said the facility for young victims of trauma and neglect cannot be “everything to everyone” and called the incident a prompt to address nationwide problems.